bhits/consent2share/README.md

 ## Infrastructure Using Docker

-BHITS project also has a [Docker Hub account](https://hub.docker.com/u/bhits/) to house the Docker images built from the public release versions.
+The BHITS project also has a [Docker Hub account](https://hub.docker.com/u/bhits/) to house the Docker images built from the public release versions.
 Please see the [Deployment Guide](#deployment-guide) and the [infrastructure](/infrastructure) folder for standing up a C2S running instance and related infrastructure using *Docker* and *Docker Compose*.

 Additionally, each source code repository also contains `README.md` instructions and a `Dockerfile` for building Docker images from the source code.